xbc5/writing-portfolio/linux/why_are_you_scared_of_neovim?.md

 - Delete around brackets: `da(`

-There are hundreds (if not thousands) of combinations, all simple to remember because the keystrokes (elements) often resemble common English words.
+There are hundreds—if not thousands—of combinations, all simple to remember because the keystrokes (elements) often resemble common English words.

 After a day or two you will have fully committed to memory 10-15 core motions and text objects, enough to perform basic text editing.

-## Community
+## The Neovim Cult—Err, Community

-Vim and Neovim have absolutely gigantic communities (probably millions of users), and one thing above all else should determine your choice in tooling: support.
+Vim and Neovim have absolutely gigantic communities—probably millions of users, and one thing above all else should determine your choice in tooling: support.
 Support comes in two forms: help and development.

 Neovim has active communities in the area of help: